gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This is automatically added for any property whose type is `@Managed`, or a `ModelMap<T>` or `ModelSet<T>`.

+See the <a href="userguide/software_model.html#model-dsl">model DSL</a> user guide section for more details and examples.

 ### Tooling API exposes source language level on EclipseProject model

 The `EclipseProject` model now exposes the Java source language level via the